The 10 Best Tools to Find YouTube Content Ideas in 2023

 Plus, you can actually download your results super easily as a CSV file, so you can stick it into your spreadsheet app.

 AnswerThePublic allows two free searches per day.
-For more searches, as well as additional features like comparing terms, there’s a Pro subscription, which starts at $99/month.
+For a monthly $9, you get 100 (there’s also a $99 lifetime subscription for this level!).
+For unlimited searches, more users, as well as additional features like comparing terms, higher-tier subscriptions start at $99/month.

 Next, SEMrush provides solid all-round SEO functionalities and can give you in-depth insights into competitors’ strategies.